AI Studio SDK v2

 sync_time int The interval (in minutes) between each automatic sync of jobs

-collaborators List The list of users that are collaborators on the project
+collaborators List The complete and updated list of collaborators' email addresses on the project

 command_to_execute string The project's default command to execute when starting a new job